 Support Joints with Shilajit

 This mineral and fulvic acid rich substance has been used for thousands of years in Ayurveda to support arthritis and other joint related diseases.
 A 2018 study on rats with arthritis revealed that Shilajit significantly reduced cartilage degeneration and inflammation.
 In fact, Shilajit supports healthy tissue regeneration and supplies essential minerals that are vital to bone and joint health.
-Shilajit’s detoxification properties also help to dissolve ama in the body, relieving pain that can come along with joint issues.
+Shilajit’s detoxification properties also help to dissolve ama in the body, naturally remedying pain that can come along with joint issues.

 Maintain a regular routine One of the main characteristics of vata is lack of focus and the tendency to jump from one activity to another.
 Maintaining regular routines around eating, waking and sleeping are extremely beneficial in grounding vata, although this Ayurveda natural remedy for joint pain may feel unnatural or too constricting at first.